tact-lang/docs-obsolete/tact-spec.md

 ```

 ### Unions

+TBD:
+* define unions without introducing generics first.
+* explain newtype semantics and lack of newtypes for cases
+* show match statement

-Union is a sum-type means it is a type that can be one of multiple possible options.
+Union (aka sum-type) means it is a type that can be one of multiple possible options.
 Union type does not create new constructors.

 Union type definition:
 ```